I Want To Be Vegan But I Love Cheese – You’re Not Alone!

 But the simple truth is, you’re not vegan if you eat cheese.
 No matter which way you try to cut it.
 I see a lot of people stating they’re not 100% vegan, or they’re a part-time vegan.
 These are misnomers.
 You’re either vegan or you’re not.

 Yes, you can adopt elements of a vegan lifestyle and I’m all for that.
+Minimising your consumption of animal products would make you plant-based.
 The fewer animals that suffer the better but you don’t get to call yourself a vegan if you’re chomping down the cheese on toast, even if it’s only at the weekends 🙂

 That was a fine day!